RocketCommunicationsInc/astro-design-tokens/README.md

 # Astro UXDS Design Tokens

-> INTERNAL USE ONLY.
-DO NOT USE THESE IN YOUR APPLICATION!!!

 This package includes all of [AstroUXDS's](https://www.astrouxds.com/) design tokens in various different formats for you to consume in your applications.

 ## Installation